Managing your Google Shopping campaigns across multiple countries

 With WakeupData you can convert into 50 different currencies.

-Our client case outlines a customer who implemented currency conversion to enable easy access to multiple markets across Europe.
+Our client case outlines a customer who implemented currency conversion to enable easy access to multiple markets worldwide.